-- probationary tenure-track faculty at least once per semester during the first two years of service, and at least once per year during the remainder of the probationary period, with the goal of assessing teaching at all the levels of instruction to which the faculty member is assigned in the course of each probationary year - tenured associate professors at least once per year, with the goal of assessing teaching at all the levels of instruction to which the faculty member is assigned over a three-year period - professors at least once every three years - any faculty member not currently scheduled for review at the chair's discretion.
+- probationary tenure-track faculty at least once per semester during the first two years of service, and at least once per year during the remainder of the probationary period, with the goal of assessing teaching at all the levels of instruction to which the faculty member is assigned in the course of each probationary year - probationary teaching faculty at least once per semester during the first two years of service, and at least once per year during the remainder of the initial contract, with the goal of assessing teaching at all the levels of instruction to which the faculty member is assigned over a five-year period - tenured associate professors and nonprobationary assistant teaching professors and associate teaching professors at least once per year, with the goal of assessing teaching at all the levels of instruction to which the faculty member is assigned over a three-year period - professors and nonprobationary teaching professors at least once every three years - any faculty member not currently scheduled for review at the chair's discretion.
 Such reviews are normally triggered by low or declining student evaluations or other evidence of the need for providing assistance in improving teaching. - a faculty member not currently scheduled for review, upon that individual's request, to the extent that time permits.
 Reviews conducted at the request of the faculty member are considered formative only.
 The department chair is informed that the review took place, but the report is given only to the faculty member who requested the review.
 Faculty seeking formative reviews should also seek the services of the Drake Institute for Teaching and Learning.